mycountyparks.com

 Franklin

-The Franklin County Conservation Board is located in north-central Iowa, and manages 20 individual areas encompassing over 1,968 acres of parks, wildlife areas and historic sites.
+Franklin County Conservation Board is located in north-central Iowa, and manages 20 individual areas encompassing over 2,000 acres of parks, wildlife areas, trails and historic sites.

 Fremont

-The Fremont County Conservation Board is located in Iowa's most SW county along the Missouri River.
-In addition to the Fremont County Recreation Area and Golf Course, they manage the Manti Memorial Park and Pinky's Glen, all three encompassing 210 acres.
+Fremont County Conservation Board is located in Iowa's most SW county along the Missouri River.
+In addition to the Fremont County Recreation Area and Golf Course, they manage an RV Park/Campground with Archery Range and Pinky's Glen, all three encompassing 210 acres.

 Greene

-The Greene County Conservation Board is located in west central Iowa and currently manages 19 areas encompassing some 1,549 acres.
+The Greene County Conservation Board is located in west central Iowa and currently manages 20 areas encompassing some 1,845 acres.
 Greene County is home to Iowa's second oldest county park - Squirrel Hollow - built by Civil Works Administration crews in 1934, and listed on the National Register of Historic Places.
-Other highligts include Spring Lake Park, a favorite of many campers, and the Raccoon River Valley Trail.
-Six concrete boat ramps spaced along 40 miles of the North Raccoon River provide easy access for those wanting to canoe or kayak.
+Other highlights include Spring Lake Park, a favorite of many campers, and the Raccoon River Valley Trail.
+Seven concrete boat ramps spaced along 40 miles of the North Raccoon River provide easy access for those wanting to canoe or kayak.

 Grundy

-The Grundy County Conservation Board is located in central Iowa and currently manages 19 parks, museums, prairies, wildlife areas and an arboretum that encompass 744 acres across the county.
-The newest area in Grundy County is the Grundy County Lake - a 255-acre park with a 40-acre recreational lake...completed in 2007.
+Grundy County Conservation is located in central Iowa and currently manages 19 parks, museums, prairies, wildlife areas and an arboretum that encompass 744 acres across the county.
+The newest area is the Grundy County Lake - a 255-acre park with a 40-acre recreational lake...completed in 2007.

 Guthrie

-The Guthrie County Conservation Board offers a variety of recreational opportunities including camping, hunting, fishing, canoeing, biking, bird-watching, picnicking, and much more.
+The Guthrie County Conservation Board offers a variety of recreational opportunities including camping, hiking, biking, hunting, fishing, canoeing, bird watching, picnicking, and much more.
 Guthrie County is rich in natural resources and diverse in recreational areas giving everyone an opportunity to enjoy the county.
-Located in SW central Iowa, the Guthrie County Conservation Board welcomes and invites you to enjoy the conservation and recreation areas in Guthrie County.
+Located in west-central Iowa just 45 minutes from Des Moines, Iowa, the Guthrie County Conservation Board welcomes and invites you to enjoy our beautiful and unique county.

 Hamilton